prettycode/typescript-console-app/README.md

 The **CI rules** a branch must pass to succeed build validation:

-1. No package may be older than the latest minor and patch version. (❌ `npm update --save` but with with _major_ versions; have to do `npm install XYZ@latest --save[-dev]` for each package as a workaround)
+-   No package may be older than the latest minor and patch version.
-2. No packages may have known security vulnerabilities of _any_ severity.
+-   No packages may have known security vulnerabilities of _any_ severity.
-3. No npm script may rely on npm packages installed globally.
+-   No npm script may rely on npm packages installed globally.
-4. No files may have any formatting-style violations.
+-   No files may have any formatting-style violations.
-5. No code may have any coding guideline violations.
+-   No code may have any coding guideline violations.
-6. No unit tests may be failing.
+-   No unit tests may be failing.
-7. The program must be able to execute without returning a non-zero exit code after building.
+-   The program must be able to execute without returning a non-zero exit code after building.